tomas-fryza/vhdl-labs/lab5-counter/README.md

    end architecture behavioral;
    ```

-5. Create a new [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file `nexys-a7-50t`, uncomment and modify names of used pins according to the `top_level` entity.
+5. Create a new [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file `nexys`, uncomment and modify names of used pins according to the `top_level` entity.

 6. Compile the project (ie. transform the high-level VHDL code into a binary configuration file) and download the generated bitstream `YOUR-PROJECT-FOLDER/counter.runs/impl_1/top_level.bit` into the FPGA chip.